 Kate holds a Bachelor’s degree in Spanish Language and Literature from Regis College.

-As Senior Corporate Counsel, Eduardo owns the global legal function at Validity.
+As SVP of Legal, Eduardo owns the global legal function at Validity.

 Eduardo has practiced law for more than 20 years in both corporate and law firm environments.
 Eduardo has broad legal experience in SaaS commercial transactions, risk management, M&A, due diligence, entity and product integrations, intellectual property, data privacy, regulatory compliance, and corporate governance.